Bernardo Trujillo: Early life

 Born in 1920 in Colombia, he studied law in Bogotá.
 He emigrated to the United States and eventually became a naturalized US citizen.

 Career

 Trujillo began his career as a Spanish teacher.
 In 1944, he was hired as a translator by the NCR Corporation in Dayton, Ohio.

 From 1957 to 1965, as part of NCR's marketing strategy, Trujillo taught executive education merchandizing seminars to about 11,000 students, the MMM seminars on Modern Merchandizing Methods.
-In his seminars, he emphasized the need to build supermarket with large parking lots and cheap products and defined many key principles of the industry, such as "No Parking, No Business".
+In his seminars, he emphasized the need to build supermarkets with large parking lots and cheap products and defined many key principles of the industry, such as "No Parking, No Business".
 His classes played a particularly significant role in France.
 There, his students included Denis Defforey and Marcel Fournier, who later founded Carrefour, and Gérard Mulliez, who founded Auchan.
 Other students included André Essel, the co-founder of Fnac; Bernard Darty, the founder of Darty; and Paul Dubrule, the founder of AccorHotels.

 Trujillo became known as the "Pope of Supermarketing."